 Some issues about the completion followed by F3 to find the next occurrence of | were corrected.

-Issues about the installation of TinnRcom package (and its dependences) were corrected.
+Issues about the installation of TinnRcom package (and its dependencies) were corrected.

-A lot of PRE-RELEASE versions of the project have been released, not restrict to testers.
-Thanks for testing and suggestions.
+A lot of PRE-RELEASE versions of the project have been released, not restricted to testers.
+Thanks for testing and making suggestions.

-The installation of TinnRcom package (and its dependences) was improved.
-From now, the sources (.tar.gz) and the binaries (.zip) of the packages formatR, svMisc, svSocket and TinnRcom will be released within the setup of Tinn-R. After the installation, it will be placed at packages folder.
-So all will be installed from the local .zip.
+The installation of TinnRcom package (and its dependencies) was improved.
+From now on, the sources (.tar.gz) and the binaries (.zip) of the packages formatR, svMisc, svSocket, and TinnRcom will be released within the Tinn-R setup.
+After the installation, TinnRcom package will be placed at packages folder.
+Thus, all of them will be installed from the local .zip.

-The package TinnRcom was upgraded to the version 1.0.20.
+The TinnRcom package was upgraded to version 1.0.20.

 The menu options has a new option: R echo (on/off).
-This grants the user the choice to echo (or not) some options of send file, selection, clipboard, block marked, contiguous lines a line to end of page.
-A related button was add to R task bar.
-This made simpler and user friendly these options.
+This grants the user the choice to echo (or not) some options of send file, selection, clipboard, block marked, contiguous lines, a line to end of page.
+A related button was added to R task bar.
+This made these options simpler and user-friendly.
 The default shortcut to toggle this option is ALT + E

-The procedure to open a remote file from an URL was improved and also covers https protocol.
+The procedure to open a remote file from an URL was improved and covers https protocol.

-If the user choice in Options/Application/R/Patch (R) is No to use latest installed version (always) option, at startup, TinnR will search in all letters of the system drives for the fully informed path of R. It is very useful in the portable flavours due to letters changes in different computers.
+If the user’s choice in Options/Application/R/Patch (R) is No to use the latest installed version (always) option, at startup, TinnR will search all letters of the system drives for the fully informed path of R. This is very useful in the portable flavors due to letter changes in different computers.

-The visibility of all Page Control and Tab Sheets caption were improved.
+The visibility of all Page Control and Tab Sheets caption was improved.

 R will always start with two options: